Graduate Diploma in Public Health

 Master of Public Health (Professional Practice)

-Master of Public Health (Chronic Disease Prevention) (available for admission in 2015)
+Master of Public Health (Chronic Disease Prevention)

 |Graduate Diploma in Public Health||Master of Public Health||Master of Public Health (Professional Practice)||Master of Public Health (Chronic Disease Prevention)|

 |Degree Abbreviation||GradDipPH||MPH||MPH(Professional Practice)||MPH(Chronic Disease Prevention)|